How Much Are SSDI Benefits in 2026? Social Security Disability Calculator

 • state or local government retirement benefits based on disability.

-Can the Amount of Your SSDI Check Change?
+Can the Amount of Your SSDI Check Change Over Time?

 Once you're eligible for Medicare benefits (two years after you become entitled to SSDI benefits), the cost of Medicare Part B will be taken directly out of your Social Security check.
-Most people will pay a premium of $164.90 for Part B in 2023, but the amount can be quite a bit higher for those with high income.
+Most people will pay a premium of $202.90 for Part B in 2026, but the amount can be quite a bit higher for those with high household income.
+(Fact Sheet: 2026 Medicare Costs.)

 If you have low income, a Medicare Savings Program can pay your Part B premium.